opensearch-project/OpenSearch/README-SECURITY.md

 This is a prototype of how security can be added, this document serves as a tour of the features and defined the next stages of investigation.

+_Terminology note: Subject is Shiro's core representation of an Identity, sometimes these will be used interchangeable_

 ## What is the basis for this variant?

 There are several open-sourced security frameworks available, during an [initial pull request](https://github.com/opensearch-project/OpenSearch/pull/4028#issuecomment-1198385167) several came to light, Spring Security, Apache CXF, and Shiro.
 Shiro's focused design around authentication and authorization scenarios made it the candidate for this investigation.